May 7, 2020

 On July 14, the U.S. government agreed to rescind the SEVP guidance for the fall 2020 semester issued on July 6.
 That guidance, which imposed restrictions against F-1 students taking only online courses for the fall semester, will not be implemented or enforced.
 Guidelines for F-1 international students will return to the status quo established in March 2020, which allows students to maintain active nonimmigrant status as long as they continue to pursue a full course of study, regardless of the method of instruction.

 On Friday, July 24, the Student Exchange Visitor Program provided clarification for the fall 2020 semester.
-International students planning to begin or continue their studies with MU this fall should review this information about maintaining their nonimmigrant F-1 student status.
+International students in F-1 status planning to begin or continue their studies with MU this fall should review this information about maintaining their nonimmigrant student status.

-The Exchange Visitor Program guidance for J-1 students (last updated June 25, 2020) also provides information about allowing for hybrid/online course options.
+The Exchange Visitor Program guidance for J-1 students also provides information about allowing for hybrid/online course options.
+International students in J-1 status planning to being or continue their studies with MU this fall should review this information about maintaining their nonimmigrant student status.

-On March 20, U.S. Department of State announced the suspension of routine visa services.
-It is understood that missions will resume routine visa services as soon as possible, but there is no specific date set at this time.
+On July 14, U.S. Department of State announced the phased resumption of routine visa services.
+Resumption will occur on a post-by-post basis.
 We encourage you to closely monitor visa processing time frames and consult the nearest U.S. embassy/consulate for additional information.

-If you cannot obtain your F-1/J-1 visa as planned and are unable to travel to the U.S. in time for the fall 2020 orientation program (Aug.
-17), notify your MU international student adviser — and sponsor or exchange adviser, if applicable — as soon as possible.
+If you cannot obtain your F-1/J-1 visa as planned and are unable to travel to the U.S. in time for the start of the fall 2020 semester (Aug.
+24), notify your MU international student adviser — and sponsor or exchange adviser, if applicable — as soon as possible.
 We will work, in consultation with your MU academic department, to determine suitable accommodations.

-The U.S. Centers for Disease Control and Prevention has provided the following guidelines and restrictions related to COVID-19 and international travelers coming to the U.S.:
+The U.S. Centers for Disease Control and Prevention has provided the following updated guidelines related to COVID-19 and international travelers coming to the U.S.:

-- Certain international travelers are prohibited for entry to the U.S.
+- Certain international travelers are prohibited from entry to the U.S.

 - International travelers permitted to enter the U.S. may encounter additional screening upon arrival.